 Boston Properties, Inc. issued 37,414, 22,067 and 34,150 shares of restricted common stock and Boston Properties Limited Partnership issued 113,918, 147,872 and 190,563 (including 85,962 LTIP Units issued on January 1, 2015 to Mortimer B. Zuckerman, non-executive Chairman of the Board of Boston Properties, Inc., pursuant to the Transition Benefits Agreement dated March 10, 2013) LTIP Units to employees and non-employee directors under the 2012 Plan during the years ended December 31, 2017, 2016 and 2015, respectively.
 Boston Properties, Inc. did not issue any non-qualified stock options under the 2012 Plan during the years ended December 31, 2017, 2016 and 2015.
 Boston Properties Limited Partnership issued 400,000 2017 MYLTIP Units, 475,004 2016 MYLTIP Units and 375,000 2015 MYLTIP Units to employees under the 2012 Plan during the years ended December 31, 2017, 2016 and 2015, respectively.
 Employees and non-employee directors paid \$0.01 per share of restricted common stock and \$0.25 per LTIP Unit, OPP Unit and MYLTIP Unit.
 When issued, LTIP Units are not economically equivalent in value to a share of Common Stock, but over time can increase in value to one-for-one parity with Common Stock if there is sufficient appreciation in the value of the Company's assets.
 The aggregate value of the LTIP Units is included in noncontrolling interests in the Consolidated Balance Sheets.
 Grants of restricted stock and LTIP Units to employees vest in four equal annual installments.
 Restricted stock is measured at fair value on the date of grant based on the number of shares granted and the closing price of Boston Properties, Inc.'s Common Stock on the date of grant as quoted on the New York Stock Exchange.
 Such value is recognized as an expense ratably over the corresponding employee service period.
-Non-qualified stock options, which are valued using the Black-Scholes option-pricing model, are recognized as an expense ratably over the corresponding employee service period.
-As the 2012 OPP Awards, 2013 MYLTIP Awards, 2014 MYLTI
+As the 2012 OPP Awards, 2013 MYLTIP Awards, 2014 MYLTIP Awards,

 2015 MYLTIP Awards, 2016 MYLTIP Awards and 2017 MYLTIP Awards are subject to both a service condition and a market condition, the Company recognizes the compensation expense related to the 2012 OPP Awards, 2013 MYLTIP Awards, 2014 MYLTIP Awards, 2015 MYLTIP Awards 2016 MYLTIP Awards and 2017 MYLTIP Awards under the graded vesting attribution method.
 Under the graded vesting attribution method, each portion of the award that vests at a different date is accounted for as a separate award and recognized over the period appropriate to that portion so that the compensation cost for each portion should be recognized in full by the time that portion vests.
 The Company recognizes forfeitures as they occur on its awards of stock-based compensation (See Note 2).
 Dividends paid on both vested and unvested shares of restricted stock are charged directly to Dividends in Excess of Earnings in Boston Properties, Inc.'s Consolidated Balance Sheets and Partners' Capital in Boston Properties Limited Partnership's Consolidated Balance Sheets.
-Aggregate stock-based compensation expense associated with restricted stock, non-qualified stock options, LTIP Units, 2012 OPP Units, 2013 MYLTIP Units, 2014 MYLTIP Units, 2015 MYLTIP Units, 2016 MYLTIP Units and 2017 MYLTIP Units was approximately \$33.2 million, \$30.6 million and \$26.9 million for the years ended December 31, 2017, 2016 and 2015, respectively.
-At December 31, 2017, there was (1) an aggregate of approximately \$19.2 million of unrecognized compensation expense related to unvested restricted stock, LTIP Units, 2013 MYLTIP Units and 2014 MYLTIP Units and 2017 MYLTIP Units that is expected to be recognized over a weighted-average period of approximately 2.3 years.
+Aggregate stock-based compensation expense associated with restricted stock, non-qualified stock options, LTIP Units, 2012 OPP Units, 2013 MYLTIP Units, 2014 MYLTIP Units, 2015 MYLTIP Units, 2016 MYLTIP Units and 2017 MYLTIP Units and 2017, there was (1) an aggregate of approximately \$19.2 million of unrecognized compensation expense related to unvested restricted stock, LTIP Units, 2013 MYLTIP Units and 2014 MYLTIP Units and 2017 MYLTIP Units that is expected to be recognized over a weighted-average period of approximately 2.3 years.